 All applicants are expected to be engaged in an art practice or have had some art training, general education advancement, and/or professional experience.

-MFA applicants may select to apply to the MFA with an optional concentration in Museum Studies; this program allow students to complete both the MFA and Museum Studies certificate program concurrently.
-More information on the Museum Studies program option is available on the Tufts Graduate site.
+MFA applicants may select to apply to the MFA with an optional concentration in Museum Studies; this programallows students to complete both the MFA and Museum Studies certificate program concurrently.
+More information on the Museum Studies program option is available on the Office of Graduate Admissions' website.

 All applications to the MFA and Studio Art Post-bacc programs are required to submit a visual art portfolio.
 At SMFA, the development of ideational and technical skills requires that students explore by working across media—addressing issues in contemporary art, art history, and the liberal arts.